 Here is a comment I received from a reader on the first Kimono top pattern: “I know you mean well, by calling a top kimono you are culturally appropriating it.”

-Adapting and assimilating is how we learn to write, sing, dress.
+Adapting and assimilating is how we learn to write, sing, and dress.
 In fact, nearly everything that we know, especially in the arts, has come from some other country, time period, or culture.
 I believe by learning and adapting from other cultures is why today we have the advances in all fields that we enjoy today.
 But that's just my opinion, take a look at this young YouTuber on the subject of Americans wearing kimonos.

 This is the opinion of the Japanese about a highly controversial and criticized concert that Katy Perry did in 2016.
 (Personally, Katy Perry is not my cup of tea but I can appreciate artistically what she was going for.)
 If you're interested, watch the reaction from real Japanese people on the street about Americans wearing kimonos and the criticism by the media of the video.

-I can say as a Panamanian, I am proud when I see a foreigner wearing our national costume because I know that that woman took four hours to get dressed and she is wearing it with pride and she feels beautiful because people cannot stop admiring her.
+I can say as a Panamanian, that I am proud when I see a foreigner wearing our national costume because I know that that woman took four hours to get dressed and she is wearing it with pride and she feels beautiful because people cannot stop admiring her.
 We see it as the highest form of respect for our culture.

 Anyways, Until Next Time, Happy Sewing!